YunoHost-Apps/pyinventory_ynh/README.md

 > *This package allows you to install PyInventory quickly and simply on a YunoHost server.
 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

-Current status is pre-alpha: This app doesn't work, yet ;)

 Pull requests welcome ;)

 ## Overview